kengz/aiva-doc/source/includes/_FEATURES.md

 ## <a name="theoretical"></a>theoretical power

 AIVA is based on a theoretical interface [HTMI](https://github.com/kengz/aiva/tree/aiva-v3/docs/HTMI.md) and a brain [CGKB](https://github.com/kengz/aiva/tree/aiva-v3/docs/CGKB.md) that is *human-bounded Turing complete*.
 The theorem establishes that HTMI can be used by a human to solve any problems or perform any functions she enumerates that are solvable by a Turing Machine.
 Complete implementation is still underway.

+Why is this important?
+Because for far too many times people have tried to solve problems that are unsolvable.
+Many of the bots out there are actually very restrictive.
+To allow developers to solve problems with full power, and with easy, we have built a general-purpose tool and made it theoretically complete, so you can focus on solving your problem.